ahmed-n-abdeltwab/ahmed-n-abdeltwab/README.md

 <!-- Your title -->
-## Hi, I'm Ahmed Nasser, a Software Engineer 🚀 from Egypt.
+## Hi there, I'm Ahmed Nasser, born in 🚀 Egypt.
 <!-- Your badges
 You can use the website to generate badges: https://shields.io/ -->